influxdata/docs-v2/content/v2.0/security/secrets/use-vault.md

 For each organization, InfluxDB creates a [secrets engine](https://learn.hashicorp.com/vault/getting-started/secrets-engines) using the following pattern: `/secret/data/<org-id>`

+{{% note %}}
+When you create a secrets engine, enable the `kv-v2` version by running: `vault secrets enable kv-v2`.
+{{% /note %}}

 Secrets are stored in Vault as key value pairs in their respective secrets engines.
 ```
 /secret/data/031c8cbefe101000 ->
   this_key: foo